Allen Sunshine

-Allen Sunshine is a 2024 Canadian-American drama film written and directed by Montreal-born filmmaker Harley Chamandy and produced through Mother and Son Films and Chasseurs Films by Chantal Chamandy and Laurent Allaire.
+Allen Sunshine is a 2024 drama film written and directed by Montreal-born filmmaker Harley Chamandy and produced through Mother and Son Films and Chasseurs Films by Chantal Chamandy and Laurent Allaire.
 Shot on Super 16 mm, the film earned the 2024 Werner Herzog Film Award after premiering internationally at the 41st Munich International Film Festival.
 The film was released on digital platforms worldwide on 12 November 2024.

 Plot

 Former music-industry mogul Allen Sunshine (Vincent Leclerc) retreats to a secluded lakeside cabin after the suicide of his wife and artistic protégé, the singer Eloise Hayes.
 Accompanied only by his dog and a stock of analogue synths, Allen records the sounds of wind and water to weave into tentative new compositions while wrestling with guilt and creativity.
 His isolation is gradually broken when two irreverent locals, Dustin (Miles Phoenix Foley) and Kevin (Liam Quiring-Nkindi), start dropping by, followed by the compassionate delivery man Bill (Joseph Whitebird) and old friend Jocelyn (Catherine Souffront).